-This license does not cover installs for academic programs such as the summer Language Schools, Bread Loaf School of English, or Off-Campus Study.
+This license does not cover installs for academic programs such as J-term/winter term, the summer Language Schools, Bread Loaf School of English, or Off-Campus Study.
 It also does not cover emeriti, alumni, retirees, nor contract hires.

 LibreOffice, a free alternative to Microsoft Office with comparable features, may also be of interest.

 Adobe Creative Cloud suite is now available for installation on personally-owned computers by Middlebury Undergraduate College & Institute faculty, staff, and students.
 Please note that student licensing will be re-evaluated at the end of the 2020-21 academic year.